akhmarov/f5_otp/docs/INSTALL.md

 ## Overview

 This manual will guide you through the OTP application installation process on F5 BIG-IP.
 You need to have LTM, APM and iRulesLX provisioned modules on your BIG-IP.
-For greater security it is better to have AFM provisioned module to be able to defend from various attacks.
+It is better to have AFM provisioned module to be able to defend from various attacks.
 You also need to have Active Directory and SMTP server.

 OTP application consists of:
 * OTP-APM virtual server used as OTP configuration portal.
 Portal is used for creation and modification of assigned OTP token